bowman2001/perplexdoc/content/doc/basic/image/index.md

  ![Name](image.jpg)
  ```

-The name of the image element inside the square brackets `[]` is used as alternative text[^1] in case the browser can't display the image and is mandatory.
+The name of the image element inside the square brackets `[]` is used as alternative text[^1] in case the browser can't display the image.

-This syntax is preferable when the relative path name is short — like for images in a [Hugo page bundle]({{< relref "doc/intro/workflow/content#page-bundles" >}}).
+{{< mnote up=11 >}}
+We should always provide an alternative text.
+Perplex allows to specify an `alt` parameter in the resource meta-data.
+If we do, we can leave the brackets empty or override the resource parameter.
+{{< /mnote >}}

 ### Reference notation